 “At the end of the day, it's about knowing the school and knowing the people in that community, and identifying the types of spaces that students and faculty in the community need in order to be their best selves,” Lisa said.
 “People do their best work when they're most comfortable in their own skin.
 And so for me, it's what are we doing so that everyone here is most comfortable in their own skin, so that they can produce their best work, whether you're a teacher, a staff member, a student, a member of the alumni/ae community, a board member.”

-Accordingly, over her first months at Commonwealth, Lisa said she will focus on getting to know the lay of the land and the people.
-“I'm dreaming about the excitement of getting to know people and being creative,” she said.
-“That's what's so much fun and also challenging about DEI work: it's thinking outside the box.”
-She wants to “tap into what people are passionate about” and figure out what they wish they could be doing but aren’t, what they’re determined to continue and why.
+Accordingly, Lisa began her time at Commonwealth focused on getting to know the lay of the land and the people, “tapping into what people are passionate about” and figuring out what they wish they could be doing but aren’t, what they’re determined to continue and why.
+“That's what's so much fun and also challenging about DEI work," she said.
+"It's thinking outside the box.”

 So, what does an inclusive and equitable school environment look and feel like?
 For Lisa, it starts with: